ckuelker/pankyll-theme-rankle/README.md

 ---
 title:  pankyll-theme-rankle/README.md
 author: Christian Külker
-date:   2020-03-29
+date:   2020-05-12

 ---

 # Abstract

 This document describes briefly the [Pankyll] theme [Rankle], its version, and installation.
-The goal of the [Ranke] theme is to provide easy to read pages suited for documentation and blog posts.
+The goal of the [Rankle] theme is to provide easy to read pages suited for documentation and blog posts.

 ![Github license](https://img.shields.io/github/license/ckuelker/pankyll-theme-rankle.svg)